Skip to content

 2. Honest Comparison Content

 Responses did not build comparison pages that claimed superiority in every category.
-Their "Responses vs [Competitor]" page explicitly stated where the competitor had advantages: a larger template library, longer market presence, and more third-party integrations.
+Their "Responses vs [Competitor]" page explicitly stated where the competitor had advantages: a larger brand database, longer market presence, and more enterprise partnerships.
 This honesty made the content more trustworthy to AI engines that verify claims against independent sources.
 AI engines deprioritize content that contradicts what other sources say.
 Honest comparison content gets recommended.
 Biased comparison content gets ignored.

 3. Review Velocity